Uniswap/deploy-v3/README.md

 ## Licensing

-Please note that Uniswap Protocol v3 is under [BUSL license](https://github.com/Uniswap/v3-core#licensing) until 2023-04-01.
-To deploy on a new chain, please follow the Uniswap Governance Process to request a DAO vote to request an exception to the license.
+Please note that Uniswap V3 is under [BUSL license](https://github.com/Uniswap/v3-core#licensing) until the Change Date, currently 2023-04-01.
+Exceptions to the license may be specified by Uniswap Governance via Additional Use Grants, which can, for example, allow V3 to be deployed on new chains.
+Please follow the Uniswap Governance process to request a DAO vote for exceptions to the license, or to move up the Change Date.

+License changes must be enacted by the [ENS domain](https://ens.domains/) uniswap.eth, which is controlled by Uniswap Governance.
+This means (among other things) that Governance has the power to associate arbitrary text with any subdomain of the form X.uniswap.eth.
+Modifications of the Change Date should be made via v3-core-license-date.uniswap.eth, and Additional Use Grants should be specified at v3-core-license-grants.uniswap.eth.
+The process for associating text with a subdomain is detailed below:

+1. If the subdomain does not already exist (which can be [checked here](https://app.ens.domains/name/uniswap.eth/subdomains)), the [`setSubnodeRecord`](https://docs.ens.domains/contract-api-reference/ens#set-subdomain-record) function of the ENS registry should be called with the following arguments:

+- `node`: `namehash('uniswap.eth')`
+- `label`: `keccak256('v3-core-license-date')` or `keccak256('v3-core-license-grants')`
+- `owner`: [`0x1a9C8182C09F50C8318d769245beA52c32BE35BC`](https://etherscan.io/address/0x1a9c8182c09f50c8318d769245bea52c32be35bc), the Uniswap Governance Timelock
+- `resolver`: [`0x4976fb03c32e5b8cfe2b6ccb31c09ba78ebaba41`](https://etherscan.io/address/0x4976fb03c32e5b8cfe2b6ccb31c09ba78ebaba41), the public ENS resolver.
+- `ttl`: `0`

+2. Then, the [`setText`](https://docs.ens.domains/contract-api-reference/publicresolver#set-text-data) function of the public resolver should be called with the following arguments:

+- `node`: `namehash('v3-core-license-date.uniswap.eth')` or `namehash('v3-core-license-grants.uniswap.eth')`
+- `key`: A suitable label, such as `notice`.
+- `value`: The text of the change.
+If text already exists (which can be checked via [`text`](https://docs.ens.domains/contract-api-reference/publicresolver#get-text-data)), it may be appended to.

+Note that [`setContentHash`](https://docs.ens.domains/contract-api-reference/publicresolver#set-content-hash) may also be used to associate text with a subdomain.

 ## Usage